Windows XP Registry Commands

 Customize the System Tray

-You can upload your name or whatever you like that consists of 8 characters or much less.
+You can upload your name, or whatever you like, consisting of 8 characters or much less.
 This will replace the AM or PM after the system time.
-But you may corrupt a few trial licenses of software that you can have downloaded.
+But you may corrupt a few trial licenses of software you can download.

 1. Open RegEdit